 Key Person Insurance – A cost-effective way to ensure your business will have the necessary funds to replace a key individual who passes away, protect the business from any resulting monetary loss, or finance succession and estate plans.

-For more information, call us at (877) 643-4344 or visit any conveniently located First Hawaiian Bank branch and ask to speak to a Wealth Advisor.
+For more information, call us at (877) 643-4344, make an appointment or visit any conveniently located First Hawaiian Bank branch and ask to speak to a Wealth Advisor.